Edgxtech/rexe-java-node/README.md

 Other components of DRF will provide; PKI, user identity, priorities management and administration application(s).

 [Whitepaper](https://edgx.tech/assets/DRF.pdf) - Describing the aim and approach in detail

+This needs a sustainable way to continue research, if you would like to assist please get in [contact](mailto:tim@edgx.tech)